Lakshya7199/Jenkins/README.md

 Run with the help of docker compose file
 Run with the dockerfile of each i.e, Frontend & Backend.

-Do it with the freestyle as well as pipeline . ll
+Do it with the freestyle as well as pipeline .ll ll